Friends: The Reunion offers up six especially memorable moments, including Lady Gaga singing Smelly Cat

 Editors' note: One major spoiler ahead, so proceed with caution if you want to remain completely unspoiled.

-The best parts of Friends: The Reunion, streaming now on HBO Max, involve just the six Friends themselves.
-James Corden deftly handles host duties, celebrities like BTS, Justin Bieber and Lady Gaga show up, the show's creators share behind-the-scenes tidbits -- and that's all good.
-But the moments you'll likely remember from the celebration of the iconic NBC sitcom are when Jennifer Aniston, Courteney Cox, Lisa Kudrow, David Schwimmer, Matt LeBlanc and Matthew Perry just sit around chatting as a group, as if no one else in the world exists.
+The best parts of Friends: The Reunion, streaming now on HBO Max, involve just the six main cast members.
+James Corden deftly handles host duties; celebrities including BTS, Justin Bieber and Lady Gaga show up; the show's creators share behind-the-scenes tidbits -- and that's all good.
+But the moments you'll likely remember most from the celebration of the iconic NBC sitcom are when Jennifer Aniston, Courteney Cox, Lisa Kudrow, Matt LeBlanc, Matthew Perry and David Schwimmer just sit around on their old soundstage chatting, as if no one else in the world exists.

-It's said over and over again in the reunion: Friends is about that time in your life when your friends are your family.
-Is it any wonder, then, that there's such a fondness for the show, especially among those who grew up with it and later moved on to partners and perhaps children and mortgages and careers?
-Who wouldn't want, even a little bit, to return to the time when one had fewer responsibilities and more impromptu laughs?
+It's said over and over again in the reunion: Friends is about that time in life when your friends are your family.
+Is it any wonder, then, that there's such a fondness for the show, especially among those who grew up with it and later moved on to partners and perhaps children, mortgages and high-pressure careers?
+Who wouldn't want, even for a moment, to return to a time of fewer responsibilities and more impromptu laughs?

-There's a segment in the reunion where the actors (except Schwimmer, who can't remember it) recall a scene where they decide to just throw a ball back and forth for as long as they can.
-Even if you never played that exact game, something in that lets viewers reminisce about a time in their life when they spent hours doing something incredibly insignificant and yet incredibly satisfying, with their best buddies by their side.
+There's a segment in the reunion where the actors (except Schwimmer, who can't remember it) recall a scene in which they decide to just throw a ball back and forth for as long as they can.
+Even if you never played that exact game, something in that lets viewers reminisce about a time in their life when they might have spent hours doing something insignificant and yet incredibly satisfying, with their best buddies by their side.
 Maybe we didn't have the Friends' looks, or their pricey New York apartments.
 Maybe we didn't have a pet monkey.
-But there's a universal element in the show that made it the hit it was.
+But there's a universal element in the show that made it the huge hit it was.

 Here are six moments from Friends: The Reunion that will make you remember the time when your own friends were there for you.
-(Note: There's also a moment when Aniston and Schwimmer reveal they'd had real feelings for each other, but it didn't quite make the cut as one of my favorite moments.)
+(Note: There's also a moment when Aniston and Schwimmer reveal they'd had real feelings for each other, but while it's generating lots of buzz, it didn't quite make the cut as one of my favorite moments.)

 1. The opening

-The reunion special is an hour and 45 minutes long, but there's no scene more heartwarming than the opening, as the six actors separately walk back to the set where they became famous.
-Schwimmer laughs, Aniston pleads for a tissue box, and LeBlanc -- the hero of the reunion for keeping things light when they could get teary -- speculates on whether a set wall was always purple.
+The reunion special is an hour and 45 minutes long, but there's no scene more heartwarming than the opening, as the six actors separately walk back onto the set where they became wildly famous.
+Schwimmer, who played Ross Geller, laughs.
+Aniston, who played Rachel Green, pleads for a tissue box.
+LeBlanc -- the hero of the reunion for keeping things light when they could get teary -- speculates on whether a set wall was always purple.
 (The rest of the cast: "YES!")
 If you've ever gone to a good reunion, or revisited pals you still love but haven't seen in a while, this is the most mesmerizing part of the entire show.

 2. The trivia contest

 Before the reunion aired, there was speculation about whether the actors would play their old characters again.
-They don't, but they do play a trivia game about the series, mimicking the episode where Joey and Chandler go up against Rachel and Monica in a trivia contest, trying to win their more spacious apartment.
+They don't, but they do play a trivia game about the series, mimicking the episode where Joey Tribbiani and Chandler Bing go up against neighbors Rachel and Monica in a trivia contest, trying to win their more spacious apartment as the prize.
 In these joyous scenes, the show feels most like an unseen Friends episode from years past, with LeBlanc shouting that he knows the answer when the girls waffle, and Aniston yelling to the guys that "IT'S NOT YOUR TURN!"
 Whenever the reunion cuts to the trivia game, with Schwimmer in front of a colorful question board, stop scrolling through your phone and tune in.
 This is as good as it gets.

 3. Lady Gaga sings Smelly Cat